What You’ll Learn 🎯

 Direct orbit

-Direct orbit plot will show an increase in amplitude as well as a phase change before and after the event indicated by a change in the position of the phase trigger marker.
+The direct orbit plot will show an increase in amplitude, as well as a phase change before and after the event—indicated by a shift in the position of the phase trigger marker.

 Shaft centerline

-The shaft centerline plot will normally show a jump in position immediately after the event, and the shaft will return to near the pre-event position shortly after.
+The shaft centerline plot will typically show a sudden jump in position immediately after the event, followed by a return to near the pre-event position shortly thereafter.

 Bode plot - amplitude

-The bode plot (amplitude) will show an increase in amplitude at all speeds after a blade loss.
-Critical speed will not change, and the amplification factor should be approximately the same as before the event.
+The Bode plot (amplitude) will show an increase in amplitude at all speeds following a blade loss.
+The critical speed will remain unchanged, and the amplification factor should be approximately the same as it was before the event.

 Bode plot - phase

-The bode plot (phase) will show a constant phase shift from before and after the event that is constant at all speeds.
+The Bode plot (phase) will show a consistent phase shift between the periods before and after the event, which remains constant at all speeds.

 Polar plot

-The polar plot shows an amplitude increase and a phase shift after the event.
-The phase shift will be constant at all speeds.
+The polar plot shows an increase in amplitude and a phase shift following the event.
+The phase shift remains constant across all speeds.

 Waterfall

-The waterfall plot will show a step change in the 1X amplitude after the event occurs.
+The waterfall plot will show a step change in the 1X amplitude following the event.

 Other operational symptoms

-The increase in vibration amplitude caused by sudden unbalance may result in an increase in bearing metal temperature.
-If the lost component becomes lodged in the turbine, the noise may increase as indicated by rattling or broadband noise due to flow disturbances.
+The increase in vibration amplitude caused by a sudden unbalance may lead to a rise in bearing metal temperature.
+If the lost component becomes lodged in the turbine, noise levels may increase, indicated by rattling or broadband noise resulting from flow disturbances.

 Machine fault - misalignment

-Misalignment will generally result in elevated vibration amplitude due to load transfer from one bearing to an adjacent bearing.
-The increase will show up as higher amplitude at 1X and 2X in spectrum plots, with 2X amplitude reaching or exceeding 1X amplitude as the severity of the misalignment increases.
-The misalignment may be coupling or internal misalignment caused by improper bearing elevations.
+Misalignment generally results in elevated vibration amplitude due to load transfer from one bearing to an adjacent one.
+This increase typically appears as higher amplitudes at 1X and 2X in spectrum plots, with the 2X amplitude reaching or even exceeding the 1X amplitude as the severity of the misalignment increases.
+The misalignment may be due to coupling issues or internal misalignment caused by improper bearing elevations.

 Amplitude trend